detaoin/sql2http/README.md

 The server will register a HTTP handler for each page specification; each request matching the given URL pattern and HTTP method will trigger the execution of all the specified SQL queries in a single transaction.
-If it was successful the result strucuture (see below) is formatted using the template matching the file extension of the requested URL.
+If it was successful the result structure (see below) is formatted using the template matching the file extension of the requested URL.

 The result structure is: